 Why would you pick the Xiaomi Mi Box S 4K over the Fire Stick 4K?

 The operating system.
 Fire TV uses a modified version of Android that locks out some functionality.
 You can get around this, but you do need to know what you are doing.
-Xiaomi uses the open version of Android, which means it is just that little bit easier to customize.
+Xiaomi uses the open version of Android, which means it is just a little bit easier to customize.

 Have you tried the Xiaomi Mi Box S 4K or any other Xiaomi TV boxes?
 What do you think of them?
 Share your advice with the community in the comments section below.